Nationwide Survey Launched to Map and Measure the Value of Scotland's Music Industry

-A new survey targeting everyone who works across the music industry in Scotland (freelance, part-time or full-time) has been launched today as part of a PhD project centred around mapping and measuring the value of Scotland’s music industry; economically, socially and culturally.
+A new survey targeting everyone who works across the music industry in Scotland has been launched today as part of a PhD project centred around mapping and measuring the value of Scotland’s music industry; economically, socially and culturally.

 Led by the University of Glasgow in partnership with the Scottish Music Industry Association (SMIA), the 3.5 year project launched in December 2019 and was designed to explore how much money the sector generates in sales and services annually.